C3sar10/cse15l-lab-reports/Lab1-WriteUp.md

 3. ![Image](cdEx3.png)
    - The working directory when the command was run was the `home` directory.
    - This was the resulting output because the file `Hello.class` is not a directory, meaning it cannot be accessed by the cd command.
-   - This output is not an error, however the input is an error because I should be using the `cat` command to access a file.
+   - This output is an error, as the in the next line we are not in the `Hello.class` directory so it did not oupt as intended.

 `ls` **command**
 ---